 The portable power tool we now know as a jigsaw—or a sabre saw—evolved from the small stationary power saw known as a scroll saw.

 A traditional scroll saw is a tabletop tool that has a reciprocating blade that is secured at both ends and moves up and down.
 Early variations on the scroll saw had blades that were fixed on one side only.
 This variation was referred to as a jig saw.

-This latter type of tool that had a blade open on one end evolved into a portable, hand-held tool.
+The stationary jig saw (with a blade open on one end) evolved into a portable, handheld tool.
 It became very popular, and some manufacturers soon placed a knob on top of the unit that could be used to turn the reciprocating blade for use in intricate cutting tasks.
-As this type of continued to evolve, they were often referred to as jig saws, while similar models without the turning knob were called sabre saws.
-Initially, it was merely an industry convention for distinguishing between two different types of handheld versions of the table top jig saw.
+As these tools continued to evolve, those with the blade-turning knob were often referred to as jig saws, while those without the knob were commonly called sabre saws.
+Therefore, the difference was merely an industry convention for distinguishing between two different types of handheld versions of the tabletop jig saw.

-This type of "sabre" saw is most often used in demolition and construction, but it has little use in fine woodworking.
-Fortunately, this labeling confusion is beginning to slip away, and the term reciprocating saw is now the standard name for this type of demolition saw.
+Fortunately, this labeling confusion has largely disappeared, and the term reciprocating saw is now the standard name for this type of demolition saw.

 Sabre Saws and Jigsaws Today

 Today, we have lost most of the early distinctions between handheld sabre saws and handheld jig saws.
 Any type of handheld saw with a short reciprocating blade attached on one side only can be called either a sabre saw or jig saw—the choice of names is really up to the manufacturer.
 However, most saws of this description now on the market are called jigsaws.
 The evolution to one word probably stems from the natural formation of compound words, or two words becoming one.
 A jigsaw sold today may or may not include the rotating handle on top of the tool.